CLOEI/growtopia-proxy/README.md

 There's also a issue with updating item database, server peer would just disconnect after the client peer send item database data.

-Both issue already solved by removing type2 in the http data and disabling `use_packet_server`.
+Both issue already solved by changing type2 value to 0 in the http data and disabling `use_packet_server`.
 It would be better if we can find out what type2 is and what it does.

 Discord: `.cendy`